-    The changes in brick and mortar educational experience due to COVID-induced health concerns has meant a drastic change in how children are participating in their education.
-With many schools meeting partially online (hybrid) or completely online (virtual), schools are having to adjust a range of hands-on activities that would normally be a part of their curriculum.
-In most instances, there are ways to handle the event in a virtual fashion and that is certainly true of the popular science fair.
+The changes in brick-and-mortar educational experience due to COVID-induced health concerns have meant a drastic change in how children participate in their education.
+With many schools meeting partially online (hybrid) or completely online (virtual), schools have to adjust a range of hands-on activities that would normally be a part of their curriculum.
+In most instances, there are ways to handle the event virtually, which is certainly true of the popular science fair.
 This article will share some ways you can adjust your science fair to host it virtually.

-Hosting a virtual science fair may seem a bit out there, but with the right steps it can become a reality - and a successful one at that!
-While most things will remain as usual in terms of project preparation and run throughs, the major shift will be that of a virtual platform for the fair itself.
-But there’s no need to worry since technologies, such as Zoom, are more than capable of accommodating such events.
+Hosting a virtual science fair may seem a bit out there, but with the right steps, it can become a reality - and successful!
+While most things will remain as usual regarding project preparation and run-throughs, the major shift will be that of a virtual platform for the fair itself.
+But there’s no need to worry since technologies, such as Zoom, can more than accommodate such events.

 1) Collaborate on Ideas

-Being at home doesn’t mean students should be solely responsible for coming up with their science fair projects.
-Instead, teachers and teaching assistants should assist students, as they do when running an in person science fair.
-Teachers can use office hours to brainstorm ideas, discuss the logistics of experiments, and sorting out the technical aspects of how the project will be presented.
+Being at home doesn’t mean students should be solely responsible for developing their science fair projects.
+Instead, teachers and teaching assistants should assist students, as they do when running an in-person science fair.
+Teachers can use office hours to brainstorm ideas, discuss the logistics of experiments, and sort out the technical aspects of how the project will be presented.
 Students can even team up to present joint projects if being at home creates a constraint in terms of resources or expertise.
-Not only will the collaboration make the projects easier, but it will also be a good opportunity for students to socialize, albeit virtually.
+The collaboration will make the projects easier, and it will also be a good opportunity for students to socialize, albeit virtually.

 2) Keep the Same Traditions

 Presenting from home doesn’t mean you need to change everything.
 For example, if people usually dress up, keep that tradition.
 If there are usually community sponsors, get them involved virtually.
 If people drink hot cocoa, remind everyone to have some on hand (if possible).
-If it is usually held in the Multipurpose Room, have someone do the kick off address from that room.
-Having all of these traditions undisturbed will help promote a similar ambiance as your in person fair.
+If it is usually held in the Multipurpose Room, have someone do the kickoff address from that room.
+Undisturbed traditions will help promote a similar ambiance to your in-person fair.

 3) Select a Virtual Method

-There are two ways we have seen virtual science fairs run - live in an online platform or via videos presented in a video “room.”
-For the former, you will need to select a day and time and set up the technology for that time.
+We have seen virtual science fairs run in two ways - live in an online platform or via videos presented in a video “room.”
+You must select a day and time and set up the technology for the former.
 You will also have to figure out an order of presentations.
-If you select to do it by video, you will have to get a technology that allows for uploading and watching of videos.
-You will have to give students instructions on how to record their video and you will have to upload all videos.
-People will then have a day, or a week, to view all the videos, comment and, if applicable, vote on their favorite experiment.
-Both methods have their pros and cons so choose what you think would be best for your school community.
+If you select to do it by video, you must get a technology that allows uploading and watching videos.
+You will have to give students instructions on how to record their video, and you will have to upload all videos.
+People will then have a day, or a week, to view all the videos, comment, and, if applicable, vote on their favorite experiment.
+Both methods have pros and cons, so choose what you think would be best for your school community.

-Once you have selected your method, make sure to provide as much detail as possible so your families can execute.
-This includes any details about how to connect, how to present (and share a screen), and/or video format and how to upload.
+Once you have selected your method, please provide as much detail as possible so your families can execute it.
+This includes details about how to connect, present (and share a screen), and/or video format and how to upload.
 You can ask that everyone submit their materials in advance so you can ensure things go well.